 The official Atlantic Forest area in Brazil is roughly twice the size of France and about the same size as South Africa.
 Various studies have identified around 15- 17 million hectares with high potential for reforestation; that's bigger than Greece and more than twice the size of Ireland.

 The Atlantic Forest biome extends through Brazil into Argentina, and Uruguay.

 In the past two decades, there has been an increase in academic research into, and understanding of, the underlying science of reforestation projects.
 We now have a wealth of scientific research into the ecological impact of reforestation, on how to optimise these projects for natural flora and fauna and on the carbon sequestration performance they deliver.

-Whilst the amount varies between eight and twenty tonnes of CO2 equivalent per Hectare (Ha) per year (a) due to the specifics of the sites and tree species used, on average, Brazilian reforestation projects store around 10 tonnes of C02 equivalent per hectare per year over the first 30 years (10T/Ha/a).
+Whilst the amount varies between eight and twenty tonnes of CO2 equivalent per Hectare (Ha) per year (a) due to the specifics of the sites and tree species used, on average, Brazilian reforestation projects in this biome store around 12 tonnes of C02 equivalent per hectare per year over the first 30 years (12T/Ha/a).

-Mark Carney himself believes the industry needs to grow 160x from its current size if companies are going to be able to deliver on the Paris Agreement, and he expects the size to be double that projected by the Taskforce’s more conservative estimates.
+Mark Carney of the Taskforce on Scaling Voluntary Carbon Markets believes the industry needs to grow 160x from its current size if companies are going to be able to deliver on the Paris Agreement, and he expects the size to be double that projected by the Taskforce’s more conservative estimates.

 TBN provides full service project management: from identifying potential sites, to analysing soil quality, water access and the proposed growth of the local tree species, to dealing with the legal issues surrounding procurement, through to the reforestation project and working local communities to provide employment and suitable access to restored land, as well as liaising with the third party auditors who issue the offsetting credits.